Table of Contents

 Most plants also bring in some pattern with their variegated leaves.

-Plus you usually stick them in a pretty pot or basket which is more opportunity to add texture to your room.
+Plus you usually stick them in a pretty pot or basket which is more opportunity to add texture in a room.

 Patterns in your textiles are great.
 If you do it right.
 Do you remember in the 80’s when you had a comforter in the same pattern as your pillows which was in the same pattern as your curtains which was in the same pattern as your wallpaper border?